-Do you want to buy a new bike but are not sure how to choose the correct size and model?
+Do you want to buy a new bike but are not sure how to choose the correct size and model or accessories?
 We prepared a thorough guide to help you.

 Before buying a bike, there are several aspects to consider.
 The first step is to choose the type of the bike, which depends on the terrain you plan to use the biike on.
 From this perspective, there is no all-purpose bicycle.
 Each bike is suited to different kind of terrain and it is important to consider the future use of your bike carefully.
 The chosen bike model, rpice and quality should reflect your riding style, expected mileage and predominant terrain on which you plan to ride.

 When choosing a bike, take into consideration:

 - bike type (mountain bike, cross bike, trekking bike...)

 - frame material and the quality of used components